pie-dao/docs/papers/piedao.md

 The inflation rate is decided by governance which jointly decides a `Quarterly Reward` amount and `Bonus Reward`.

-Commission members with good performance at the end of the year and users delegating to them are entitled to the `Bonus Reward`.
+Committee members with good performance at the end of the year and users delegating to them are entitled to the `Bonus Reward`.

 Good actors are rewarded for bootstrapping the governance mechanism and participating in governance.

-`Quarterly Reward` is distributed every quarter according to the number of votes the Committee Member participated in compared to the total number of votes in the quarter.
+The `Quarterly Reward` is distributed every quarter according to the number of votes the Committee Member participated in compared to the total number of votes in the quarter.

 ### Rewards / Slashing Function